OpenTRFoundation/cuttlecat/README.md

 For an example command, please see [`src/test/test_tasks/basicUserSearch.ts`](src/test/test_tasks/basicUserSearch.ts).

+OpenTR has built a report using cuttlecat: [State of Open Source Contribution in Turkey](https://state.opentr.foundation/).

-OpenTR's [`state-of-oss-contribution`](https://github.com/OpenTRFoundation/state-of-oss-contribution) uses cuttlecat to collect data from GitHub.
-Then, the collected data is processed and a report is built in [`state-of-oss-contribution-report`](https://github.com/OpenTRFoundation/state-of-oss-contribution-report).
+This report, uses cuttlecat to collect data from GitHub.
+Then, the collected data is processed and a report is built.

+You may find the data collection part in [`state-of-oss-contribution`](https://github.com/OpenTRFoundation/state-of-oss-contribution) and the report building part in [`state-of-oss-contribution-report`](https://github.com/OpenTRFoundation/state-of-oss-contribution-report).

-See the [`state-of-oss-contribution`](https://github.com/OpenTRFoundation/state-of-oss-contribution) repository for more advanced examples.
+You may see the [`state-of-oss-contribution`](https://github.com/OpenTRFoundation/state-of-oss-contribution) repository for more advanced command examples.

 TODO: links to more complicated example commands.